The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

       Void/Cross Reaping.
   - question: Why do we weave Arcane Circle after a Shadow of Death and not after a Void/Cross Reaping in the Death Design Retain Double Enshroud?
-    answer: Bloodown Circle forces a 6.7s delay between when we use Arcane Circle and Plentiful Harvest.
+    answer: Bloodsown Circle forces a 6.7s delay between when we use Arcane Circle and Plentiful Harvest.
 Because Void/Cross Reaping has a shorter recast than Shadow of Death, there is less time between Arcane Circle and Plentiful Harvest.
 This ~1 second difference is enough to cause a clip